antonio-carrillo/antonio-carrillo/README.md

   - Python with Django and unit testing
   - Network Security
   - Deep Learning
+  - DevOps continuous integration and delivery
+  - IoT programming and mobile applications for it
 - 🌱 I’m currently learning:
-  - Test-Driven Development
+  - Test-Driven Development (intermediate)
+  - Python asynchronous tasks (basics)
+  - Go language (basics)
-- 💼 I’m currently working as freelance developer.
+- 💼 I’m currently working as Main Developer for Faragauss System.

 🔧 Some previous works are:
 - Main Developer on _Data Reducing and Lucky Imaging_ for TAOS-II project, UNAM.